How to use Docker Security Scan Locally

 How does Docker Scan work?

-The Snyk engine scans the images or Dockerfiles for Common Vulnerabilities and Exposures (CVEs) and provides recommendations for CVE remediations.
+The Snyk engine scans the images or Dockerfiles for Common Vulnerabilities and Exposures (CVEs) and recommends CVE remediations.

 How to initiate a Docker Scan